WANT TO SUPPORT MY ART?

 MY ARTIST STATEMENT

-Transmuting Darkness into Triumph Through Art
+Transforming Pain into Triumph Through Art.

 Blood, as the material evidence of a wound, is always visible, while healing is a process, but is it ever possible?
 Could the wounded subject avoid the trauma?
 In my context, this refers to individuals forced to leave their homes and endure separation.

+My projects are aimed at the development and preservation of cultural heritage, the expansion and nurturing of ethics, trust, empathy, and humanity.
 I believe that through our creativity and self-expression, we can inspire change and honor the victims of injustice.

 ABOUT ME